ChayanPandit/pdf-q-a/README.md

-# Question/Answer on pdf with streamlit for frontend
+# Question/Answer on pdf with streamlit for GUI